XiangyuZhangCharlie/Fluo-Cast-Bright/README.md

 Code repository for the Fluo-Cast-Bright pipeline "Xiangyu Zhang, Claudia Baumann, Rabindranath De La Fuente: Fluo-Cast-Bright: A Deep Learning Pipeline for the Non-Invasive Prediction of Chromatin Structure and Developmental Potential in Live Oocytes" published on Communications Biology.

 This code is in active development and adaptation to other cellular applications.
-We are not maintaining this code and are simply releaseing the code to the community AS IS.
+We are not maintaining this code and are simply releasing the code to the community AS IS.
 Active response is not guaranteed.

 ## Installation